• Skip to primary navigation

 • In a mixing bowl, whisk together flour, baking soda and salt until well blended, then set aside till needed.

-• In the bowl of an electric stand mixer fitted with the paddle attachment, whip together the butter, 2 Tbsp vegetable oil, granulated sugar and light brown sugar on medium-high speed until pale and fluffy.
+• In the bowl of an electric stand mixer fitted with the paddle attachment, whip together the butter, 2 tablespoon vegetable oil, granulated sugar and light brown sugar on medium-high speed until pale and fluffy.

 • Add in the vanilla and mashed bananas.